Infinite Dimensional Multifractal Analysis of the Wiener measure

-\end{theo} Actually, we will prove a stronger result (Theorem \ref{thm:Frostman-gauge}).
-That means, Frostman Lemma actually remains valid under the mild topological assumption that the \emph{increasing sets lemma} (see \eqref{eq:increasing-set-lemma}) holds for the Hausdorff measure.
+\end{theo} Actually, we will prove a stronger result (Theorem \ref{thm:Frostman-gauge}), which states that Frostman Lemma actually remains valid under the mild topological assumption that the \emph{increasing sets lemma} (see \eqref{eq:increasing-set-lemma}) holds for the Hausdorff measure.
 This assumption holds for every Hausdorff function if the considered space is, for instance, $\sigma$-compact, according to \cite{sion1962approximation}.
 Theorem \ref{thm:frostman-intro} is then a direct corollary of this more general statement.
-Theorem \ref{thm:frostman-intro} provides the foundation to extending the mass distribution principle (also known as Billingsley theorem) enables multifractal formalism beyond power-like gauges scalings.
+Theorem \ref{thm:frostman-intro} provides the foundation for extending the mass distribution principle (also known as Billingsley theorem) and enables multifractal formalism beyond the scalings of power-like gauges.